Zumh/concurrent_rust/week1_concurrent_review/README.md

 * Don't prematurely optimize your code.
 * Understand the theory of difficult concurrency, as this will make it easier to apply in practice.
 * Concurrent code is usually small but can be difficult to debug.
 Use sanitizers, stress testers, assertions, and line-by-line debugging to help you find bugs.
-* Mathematical and PL thinking can help you debug concurrent programs by forcing you to think carefully about the safety and correctness of your code. http://googleusercontent.com/youtube_content/1
+* Mathematical and PL(Programming Language) thinking can help you debug concurrent programs by forcing you to think carefully about the safety and correctness of your code. http://googleusercontent.com/youtube_content/1